Reflections on the design, applications and implementations of the normative specification language eFLINT: Discussion and Future Work

 \section{Discussion and Future Work}

-This section reflects on the overall development process and discusses the main avenues of future work we perceive.
+This section reflects on the satisfaction of the requirements of \Cref{tab:requirements1,tab:requirements2}.
+References to the requirements are given in \textbf{bold}.
+The reflection is a continuation of the discussion around requirements in \Cref{sec:design,sec:implementation} and is based on experience with software systems applying eFLINT.
+An overview of the software is given in \Cref{tab:experiments}.
+After discussing these experiences, \Cref{sec:future-work} discusses limitations and describes possible avenues of future work.
 The development of eFLINT went through phases, starting with the analyses of historical cases and simulation, followed by dynamically evolving cases, model checking and system integration.
-Applications involving eFLINT have been developed by BSc, MSc and PhD students, researchers and practitioners at various technological readiness levels\footnote{We follow the definition of TRL by the European Committee.} (TRL), with most applications validating concepts `in the lab' ($\leq$TRL3) or performing demonstrations with stakeholders in realistic test environments ($\leq$TRL6).
-A notable exception is the usage of eFLINT as part of an operational service for data governance within the Dutch Metropolitan Innovations ecosystem, a national ecosystem for data-driven innovation.
-The ecosystem uses eFLINT for formalising and reasoning with the ecosystem's regulation, the GDPR privacy regulation, and data sharing agreements.
-The formalised regulations and agreements are used for producing (ex-ante) authorisations to data transactions in a form of purpose-based access control, for (ex-post) transaction monitoring as part of auditing, and for giving of attestations as part of certification.
+Applications involving eFLINT have been developed by students, researchers and practitioners at various technological readiness levels (TRLs), with most applications validating concepts `in the lab' ($\leq$TRL3, following the definition of TRL by the European Committee) or performing demonstrations with stakeholders in realistic test environments ($\leq$TRL6).
+Especially notable is the ($\sim$TRL8) application of eFLINT as part of the DMI ecosystem mentioned in \Cref{sec:performance-afsprakenstelsel}.
+No applications of eFLINT rely on specific features of a version that make it impossible to migrate to the latest version of the language.